Maximizing the first eigenvalue of the Jacobi operator: Willmore Functional

 \section{Willmore Functional}

 We will present the Willmore theorem for sufarce of genus 0 proposed in \cite{L} that given us a characterization for Euclidian sphere in dimension 2.
 Then, we will prove a local generalization for this result in higher dimensions.
-Before we will give a formal definition of the Willmore functional